GP-BART: a novel Bayesian additive regression trees approach using Gaussian processes: Simulation studies

 \subsection{Benchmarking experiments}

 In these experiments, the simulated data are composed by a summation of trees with two terminal nodes, built using the variables $\mathbf{X} = (\mathbf{x}^{(1)},\mathbf{x}^{(2)}$).
-These covariates are simulated such that each is drawn from a $\mbox{Unif}(-1,1)$ distribution.
+These covariates are simulated such that each predictor is generated from a uniform grid between $-10$ and $10$.
 The values associated with each terminal node follow a multivariate normal distribution with specific mean and covariance parameters.
 We generate the response~variable via